pypa/packaging.python.org/source/specifications/core-metadata.rst

 ``metadata_version`` has a greater major version than the highest version they support (as described in :pep:`440`, the major version is the value before the first dot).

-For broader compatibility, build tools MAY choose to produce distribution metadata using the lowest metadata version that includes all of the needed fields.

 Example::